SherlockX9/TabADTool/README.md

 ## Features
--CRUD AT's \n
+-CRUD operations on Attack Trees \
--Parse tab-delimited text into visual attack trees -Display AND/OR relationships
+-Parse tab-delimited text into visual AT/ADT's\
--Display AD Trees
+-Display AND/OR logic\
--Append weights to each node
+-Append weights to each node \
--Cost-analysis of the AT
+-Cost-analysis\
--Import (.txt)
+-Import (.txt)\
--Export (PNG, GIF, JPEG, BMP, WDP, TIFF)
+-Export (PNG, GIF, JPEG, BMP, WDP, TIFF)\
--Print
+-Print the AT\
--Save
+-Save\